jbkinney/14_sheu/README.md

 #### Analysis

-The non-smoothed replication profiles generated from all seven experiments are stored in the `data/heights_XX.XX.XX.txt` files.
+The non-smoothed replication profiles generated from all seven experiments are provided in the `data/heights_XX.XX.XX.txt` files.
 To concatenate these files into the single file `data/heights_all.txt` used in subsequent analysis, execute the Python script

 ```
 $ ./script_0_concatenate_height_files.py
 ```

-To compute smoothed replication profiles using the data in `data/heights_all.txt`, exectute the following at the Matlab commandline (indicated by `>>`):
+To compute smoothed replication profiles using the data in `data/heights_all.txt`, execute the following at the Matlab command line (indicated by `>>`):

 ```
 >> run script_1_compute_abundances.m